Coal baron Cline among 7 dead in Bahamas helicopter crash

 Reuters

-July 4 (Reuters) - Coal tycoon and self-made billionaire Christopher Cline was among seven people who died in a helicopter crash on Thursday in the Bahamas, the Register-Herald of West Virginia reported, citing friends of Cline.
+July 4 (Reuters) - Coal tycoon and self-made billionaire Christopher Cline, 61, was among seven people who died in a helicopter crash on Thursday in the Bahamas, the Register-Herald of West Virginia reported, citing friends of Cline.

 West Virginia Governor Jim Justice confirmed Cline's death on Twitter but offered no details on how it happened.